rwieruch/blog_robinwieruch_content/react-usereducer-vs-usestate.md

 * D) if you have different properties that are tied together and should be managed in one state object
 * E) if you want to update state deep down in your component tree
 * F) if you've got a medium size application (but the lines are blurry here)
+* G) if you want have an easier time testing it
-* G) if you want a more predictable and maintainable state architecture
+* H) if you want a more predictable and maintainable state architecture

 *Note: Check out when to use [useReducer or Redux](https://www.robinwieruch.de/redux-vs-usereducer) if you are interested in a comparison.*